 It seems like everyone I talk to these days is working on those last five pounds they want to lose…eating healthy can be so hard to do.
-However, here is a great recipe that uses the “very lean” pork tenderloin and the star of the show is a light but gorgeous pan sauce.
+However, here is a great recipe using the “very lean” pork tenderloin and the star of the show is a light, but gorgeous pan sauce.
 Hopefully this will help keep the pounds off and maybe you’ll be able enjoy a glass of our Pinot Noir with this lovely meal.

 I hope you enjoy the combination of tangy and sweet in this very special recipe created to pair perfectly with our Pinot Noir…enjoy!